-Coronavirus forces Wynn Resorts Las Vegas to temporarily close
+Coronavirus forces Wynn Resorts, MGM to close Vegas casinos

 Continue Reading Below

-Wynn Las Vegas and Encore will temporarily close beginning Tuesday, March 17, in a drastic move.
+Both Wynn Las Vegas and Encore along with MGM Resorts will temporarily close properties beginning Tuesday, March 17.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The properties will close to the public at 6 pm, and then work to internally shut down operations.
+Wynn says its properties will close to the public at 6 pm, and then work to internally shut down operations.

 |Ticker